 Many of you have started your "Spring Cleaning" at home.
-How about that Lenovo?
-Is it time to revist your security practices for staying safe online?
+How about your Lenovo desktop, laptop, or ultrabook?
+Is it time to revisit your security practices for staying safe online?

 Here is my standard list of simple steps that you can take to reduce the chance of infection..